 - Is This a Threat?
 A study in (un)making science and technology as matters of security concern (book manuscript in progress)

 - “Institutionalizing nonknowledge about security concerns in fundamental research” (in progress)

 - Multilateral Export Control List Modifications: A background and analysis of the current processes.
-A report of the Flemish Peace Institute. (forthcoming summer 2013)
+A report of the Flemish Peace Institute. (forthcoming Autumn 2013)